Modern Shotokan Masters.

 September 4, 1937 -

-In 1960 Shihan Funakoshi started Shotokan training when the Japan Karate Association (JKA) assigned its first Grand Champion, Sensei Hirokazu Kanazawa, to teach at the Karate Association of Hawaii.
-Shihan Funakoshi remained a student of Sensei Kanazawa for the next three years.
-Then from 1963-1966 Shihan Funakoshi trained under Sensei Masataka Mori, another instructor from the JKA.
-Finally, from 1966 to 1969 he trained under the third and last instructor sent by the JKA, the legendary Sensei Tetsuhiko Asai, another former Grand Champion from Japan.
+In 1960 he began his Shotokan training when the Japan Karate Association (JKA) assigned their first Grand Champion, Sensei Hirokazu Kanazawa, to Hawaii.
+He remained a student of Sensei Kanazawa for the next three years.
+Other instructors included Sensei Masataka Mori, and Sensei Tetsuhiko Asai.

 Sensei Keinosuke Enoeda, 9th Dan, (KUGB)